freiflo/RaspberryPi-Neopixel/README.md

 Depending on the levelshifter used the wiring might change, the datasheet for the 74ABT125N is provided in the directory.

 There are other ways of wiring this circuit here: https://www.thegeekpub.com/15990/wiring-ws2812b-addressable-leds-to-the-raspbery-pi/#:~:text=%20Options%20for%20Wiring%20the%20WS2812b%20to%20the,It%20is%20possible%20in%20a%20pinch...%20More

+Execute the following commands on your RaspberryPi to install the WS281X library:

+sudo apt-get install build-essential python-dev python-pip unzip wget scons swig

+wget https://github.com/jgarff/rpi_ws281x/archive/master.zip && unzip master.zip && cd rpi_ws281x-master && sudo scons && sudo pip install rpi_ws281x

+To test everything open the strandtest.py in the library and change the variable LED_COUNT to the number of LEDs on your strip.
+Execute the altered strandtest.py using the command: sudo python strandtest.py